Great Floridians

-Great Floridian is a title bestowed upon citizens in the state of Florida by the Florida Department of State.
+Great Floridian is a title bestowed on citizens of Florida by the Florida Department of State.
 There were actually two formal programs.
 The Great Floridian 2000 program honored deceased individuals who made "significant contributions in the history and culture" of Florida (many times within a local community), the new program is more restrictive by selecting persons, dead or alive, who made "major contributions to the progress and welfare" of Florida.

 Great Floridians 2000

 The Florida Department of State and the Florida League of Cities created the program in 1998, and it ran to 2000.
-The process bestowed commemorative blue plaques in Florida to honor deceased individuals who significantly contributed to Florida, similar to the blue plaques that are found in the United Kingdom.
+The process bestowed commemorative blue plaques in Florida to honor deceased individuals who significantly contributed to Florida, similar to blue plaques found in the United Kingdom.
 A total of 385 persons were so honored.
 The historians on the Great Floridians 2000 Committee approved or rejected applications, which included a section for specifying an appropriate historical property on which the marker would be mounted.

 Great Floridians Program

-In 2007, the legislature resurrected, revised, and formalized the program in a Florida statute:
+In 2007, the legislature resurrected, revised, and formalized the program.
+It has been codified in the Florida Statutes: